Humane Canada is happy to respond to media inquiries and can arrange comments and interviews with our CEO, Barbara Cartwright.

 Farmtario

-““The new Code provides important updated standards for the welfare of dairy cattle in Canada,” said Dr. Jeffrey Rushen, Humane Canada representative on the dairy cattle Code Development Committee. ” Read the full article here - Canada eyes ban on animal testing for cosmetics.
-What are the alternatives?
+““The new Code provides important updated standards for the welfare of dairy cattle in Canada,” said Dr. Jeffrey Rushen, Humane Canada representative on the dairy cattle Code Development Committee. ” Read the full article here

 Global News